 Let’s be honest: the smartest thing to do today would be ripping all our CD collection on a hard disk (but in a lossless format!), find ourselves a good DAC (digital to analog converter), plugging it in a USB port and let our computer play our favorite music.
 We would get rid at once of all the issues due to laser beam reading errors and we would improve our music playback.
 The future, or maybe the present, is the download of musical files, if not the streaming itself.
-As of now, the most widespread streaming service like Spotify, Apple Music and Google Play, offer good audio quality of compressed music so that the pleasure of listening is quite acceptable.
+As of now, the most widespread streaming service like Spotify, Deezer, Qobuz offer good audio quality of compressed music so that the pleasure of listening is quite acceptable.
 The standard price is 9.99 whether it be euros, dollars or pounds.
-Tidal offers an high quality music streaming service at double the price (you can also buy and download single files).
-Still there is somebody who prefers a physical support and does not like the idea of “playing a computer”.
+Tidal, Quobuz and Deezer offer also a high quality music streaming servicethough at a higher price tier.
+Yet, some people prefer a physical support and do not like the idea of “playing a computer”.
 Threfore let’s go on and examine what we need to know about a CD player in a Hi-Fi system while we keep in mind that a computer would play the files stored in a CD better.

 At the moment, despite the ever decreasing sales, the most widespread musical support is the Compact Disc (CD).
 Years ago it replaced the vinyl record promising a pure and eternal sound.
 Actually, this is just what the CD really isn’t.
 The way the music is recorded on CDs is at the source of its problems.
 We will talk about it further, but this does not mean that a CD player will not be able to reproduce High Fidelity sound, God forbid!
 Most of the times, a first HiFi system worth the name will certainly have a CD player at its source (for years I’ve been dreaming about the Meridian CD 506 CD player in the above picture, that I saw very suited to be in my own system…).